Mornor/ml-auto-subtitles/README.md

 - Sharding with Kinesis
 - Have a frontend

-Those solutions might be implemented in the future in a private repo.
+These solutions might be implemented in the future in a private repo.